smorad/um_cisc_7026/lecture_01_intro.typ

 Deep learning defines *how* we do it #pause

-Before we can understand deep learning, we must become familiar with machine learning ]
+To understand deep learning, we must first understand machine learning ]

 = Machine Learning